Thursday, December 25, 2008

 and he is very specific about the benefits of one day achieving this state...

-This, then, is what we have to look forward to:
+This, then, is what I have to look forward to:

-We will inherit (have passed down to us) the Earth
+Inheriting (have passed down to me) the Earth

 Our pastor Ron preached a series on the Beatitudes not long ago;

-THIS ONE, in particular, on Hungering and Thirsting for Righteousnes,
+THIS ONE, in particular, on Hungering and Thirsting for Righteousness,

 was particularly profound to me...